 Water temps in summer are around 22-25°C and in winter the temp drops to about 17°C. Thin wetsuits are needed in winter but in summer the only protection you may need is a rash vest for the sun.

 Please note that the main beach (to the east of the heads) is out-of-bounds for kite boarders.
-The only exception is if it’s impossible to launch from spit beach can kitesurfers launch and land from main beach near the rivermouth rock groyne.
+The only exception is if it’s impossible to launch from spit beach can kitesurfers launch and land from main beach near the river mouth rocky groyne.

-The current in the river can be very strong so there is the possibility of getting sucked out of the river mouth if you are not an experienced kiter.
+The current in the river can be very strong so there is the possibility of getting sucked out of the river mouth if you are not experienced.